What can Augmented Reality be Used for in Business?

 Augmented reality (AR) helps businesses redefine how customers see and interact with their products, giving them new and exciting ways to engage and increase revenue.

 AR is an enhanced version of the real world around us.
 This is achieved through multiple digital elements, such as visual elements, sound, or other sensory stimuli, created by technology.
 It is a growing trend among companies involved in mobile computing and business applications in particular.

 Most Popular Examples of AR

 AR may seem like a foreign concept, but the following examples will remind you that AR is more common (and easy to grasp) than you might think.
 Just take a look at these AR platforms, which you’ve likely already used or heard of:

-It’s a new millennium and messaging continues to break reality barriers year by year.
+It’s a new millennium, and messaging continues to break reality barriers yearly.
 Gone are the days of “Hw r u?” text messages charged per letter.
 Platforms like Snapchat allow users to send instant messages that can disappear after being seen.

 From bunny ears and alien eyes, to a sneak peek of what you’ll look like at 80, the possibilities are endless with this type of practical AR.